Coastal Grade. What does it actually mean??

 Other Materials

-Some other great options to use when looking at materials for your coastal project are glass, poly-carbonates and galvanised materials.
+Some other options to use when looking at materials for your coastal project are glass, poly-carbonates and galvanised materials.

-Glass is a great choice as it is extremely low maintenance and will not be effected by external elements.
+Glass is a good choice as it is extremely low maintenance and will not be effected by external elements.
 Just keep in mind that the back plates or other components used on a glass fitting are suitable for coastal areas as well otherwise you may find these parts will start to degrade while the glass stays in perfect condition.

 Shop Our Collection